FishGoddess/logit/README.en.md

 **2. v0.0.7 and lower versions use some functions of fmt, and these functions is expensive** **because of reflect (for judging the parameter v interface{}).
 Actually, these judgements** **are redundant in a logger.
-The more effective output will be used in v0.0.8 and higher versions.**
+The more effective output is used in v0.0.8 and higher versions.**

 **3. After checking the benchmarks of v0.0.8 version, we found that time format takes a lots of time** **because of time.Time.AppendFormat.
-We are finding a more effective way to fix it, maybe fixed in higher version!**
+In v0.0.11 and higher versions, we use time cache mechanism to** **reduce the times of time format.
+However, is it worth to replace time format operation with concurrent competition?**

 ### 👥 Contributing